dmashuda/academic-kickstart/content/authors/admin/_index.md

   url: "https://returnlogic.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include software architecture and testing patterns.
+bio: My interests include software architecture and team building.
+The views and opinions expressed in this article are those of the me and do not necessarily reflect the official policy or position of my employer past or present.

 interests:
 - Software Engineering